I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdriver-retrieveversionstring.md

 </li>
 </ul><b>RetrieveVersionString</b> returns HRESULT_FROM_WIN32(ERROR_INSUFFICIENT_BUFFER) to indicate that the supplied buffer is non-<b>NULL</b> and did not contain enough space to hold the version.
 The framework sets the variable at <i>pdwVersionLength</i> to the number of characters that are required for the string.

-The buffer that the <i>pVersion</i> parameter points to was non-<b>NULL</b> and large enough to hold the version string, including the <b>NULL</b> character.
-In addition, the framework successfully copied the string into the supplied buffer and set the variable that is pointed to by the <i>pdwVersionLength</i> parameter to the number of characters in the string.

-The buffer at <i>pVersion</i> was <b>NULL</b>, the driver preset the variable at <i>pdwVersionLength</i> to 0, and the framework set the variable at <i>pdwVersionLength</i> to the number of characters that are required for the string.

 <b>RetrieveVersionString</b> might also return other HRESULT values.